agoose77/phd-thesis/content/2611-track-fitting.md

 +++

 In {numref}`expt:facility-location-problem`, the PeARL method for multi-model discovery and fitting was discussed.
 For this experiment, a random sample of 1024 models was drawn from pairwise combinations of the clusters computed in {numref}`expt:cluster-reconstruction`.
 Each model comprised of a pair of clusters, with corresponding positions and charges, and assigned a characteristic width drawn from a Gaussian distribution whose width was determined by inspection. {numref}`track-multiplicity-fit` shows the track multiplicity of these fits, i.e. the number of tracks per event.
 Perfect scattering reactions correspond to three-track events, in which the beam, light product recoil, and heavy reactant scatter are observed.
-However, these events are in the minority; many scattering reactions will happen such that the beam track is not observed, or the light product track is missed.
-As such, the majority of events are <3 track events.
-Beyond three track events correspond to coherent noise, which is reconstructed as ghost tracks, or pileup, in which there are demonstrably greater than three tracks present in the event.
+However, these events are in the minority; interactions which occur near (or before) the start of the MicroMeGaS are only partially captured by the detector; the beam track falls outside of the active region of the TPC.
+Similarly, the heavy product track is often too short to be identified from the resolution of the detector.
+As such, the majority of events are fewer-than-three-track events.
+Beyond-three-track events typically correspond to coherent noise, which is reconstructed as ghost tracks, or pileup, in which there are demonstrably greater than three tracks present in the event.

 ```{code-cell} ipython3
 ---